GeoGenetics-edu/case-study-data-processing-documentation-team_7/README.md

 * Here we filtered at 10% of damage frequency, and the same threshold for damage significance:
 ![newplot__2__720](https://github.com/GeoGenetics-edu/case-study-data-processing-documentation-team_7/assets/111506710/90b4c612-3669-47ff-b4d4-2e12684367da)

+Having a more drastic threshold for damage frequency can help to avoid signal from living organisms from the sediment, ie bacteria.
+=> However, we will discuss this more in depth in the coming days as those organisms while being not necessarily dead could be also informative in past environment/climate reconstruction (ie. organisms from [Antonio's preprint][Reference_preprint_Antonio], [spores in the marine sediment][ref_notdead_yet]).

 ## Statistical plotting in R: /!\ to be done
 Activate the R environment:
 ```